Water shortage sparks protest in Handwara village

-Kupwara: The residents of Kuhroo village of Handwara Friday held a protest against the Jal Shakti department for failing to ensure regular supply of potable drinking water to the area for the past five days.
+Kupwara: The residents of Palpora Qaziabad village of Handwara Monday held a protest against the Jal Shakti department for failing to ensure regular supply of potable drinking water to the area for the past several months.

-Carrying wooden logs and pots, a group of residents including women staged a protest on the Handwara-Baramulla road, bringing traffic to a complete halt.
+Carrying wooden logs, a group of residents including women staged a protest on the Handwara-Baramulla road, bringing traffic to a complete halt.

 The protesters staged a sit-in raising slogans against the Jal Shakti department.